risk-first/website/introduction/De-Risking.md

 Some simple examples of this might be:

-- Safety-nets and ropes de-risk climbing.
+- **Safety-nets and ropes** De-Risk climbing.
 But, the activity of climbing itself is otherwise much unchanged.
-- Backups and Source-Control de-risk the development process by reducing the impact of computer failure.
+- **Backups and Source-Control** De-Risk the development process by reducing the impact of computer failure.
 Our process is changed _slightly_ by this imposition, but we're not massively inconvenienced.
-- tbd.
+- **Insurance** De-Risks owning a house, or going on holiday or driving a car.
+Usually, the payment is small enough not to impact us too much.
-- tbd.
+- **The National Health Service (NHS)** De-Risks medical expense by pooling health-care costs across the entire population.
+If you were struck down with a debilitating illness, then at least you wouldn't also have to pay to get better.

 Let's look at some common strategies for De-Risking.
-This is probably not an exhaustive set, but it's a good starting point.

 ## Mitigate